COSC3020/divide-and-conquer-sum-kkrweb/README.md

 For substitution recurrence solving help.

-Some of it for the Cornell one is obviously not to applicable as your progress through the page / lecture:
+Some of it for the Cornell one is obviously not to applicable as you progress through the page / lecture:

 “Substitution Method to Solve Recurrence Relations.”
 GeeksforGeeks, 18 Mar.
 2024, www.geeksforgeeks.org/substitution-method-to-solve-recurrence-relations/.